Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 Select Controller or Mouse & Keyboard to see your current setup and choose between different presets or keybinds for each type.

-If you’re playing on controller, you can choose between Default, Alternate, and Lefty settings.
-If you’re playing on mouse and keyboard, you can choose your own keybinds.
+If you’re playing with a controller, you can choose between Default, Alternate, and Lefty settings.
+If you’re playing with a mouse and keyboard, you can choose your own keybinds.

 If you make an input change to one vehicle type, we recommend changing it across all of them so your inputs are consistent.
 You might also prefer using different inputs for different categories, like using mouse and keyboard for soldiers but a controller for vehicles.